prernaadvani/whatsprernacooking/_posts/2021-02-13-chocolate-truffles.md

 * Cover with plastic wrap and refrigerate for at least 2 hours.

 * When the chocolate has cooled completely, scoop out the desired amount of chocolate and shape into a ball (I made a few different sizes for different consumer preferences).
-Cover in desired topping (I used unsweetened cocoa - since the chocolate is fairly sweet, the thin bitter outer layer helped even out the sugar) and serve room temperature or after refrigerating!
+Cover in desired topping (I used unsweetened cocoa - since the chocolate is fairly sweet, the thin bitter outer layer helped even out the sugar) and serve at room temperature or after refrigerating!